A eulogy is a speech or piece of writing that honors a person’s life and is usually delivered at their funeral or memorial service.

 - Consider the responsibility.

-If someone suggests that you deliver a eulogy, really think about whether you are prepared to take on such an important task.
-It's important to honestly ask yourself whether you can handle getting up in front of your departed loved one's family and friends to give a speech.
-The grieving process is different for each person and can bring forth a host of complicated emotions that surround grieving the death of someone you've been caring for, and there's no shame in deciding you cannot or do not want to deliver a eulogy.
+If someone suggests that you deliver a eulogy, think carefully about whether you are prepared to take on this task.
+It’s important to honestly ask yourself if you can handle getting up in front of your departed loved one’s family and friends to give a speech.
+The grieving process is different for each person and can bring forth a host of complicated emotions.
+There is no shame in deciding you cannot or do not want to deliver a eulogy.
 There are plenty of other ways to participate in a loved one’s funeral or memorial and honor their memory.

 If your loved one did not pre-plan their funeral, it’s likely that there is much to be done upon their passing.
-Don’t put the eulogy on the back burner by other funerary preparations.
-A good speech takes time to craft, and you will only have a few days at most to polish it.
-If you find yourself with too much to do in the days leading up to a loved one's memorial, ask for help from family and friends.
-Allowing them to share the load will serve the dual purpose of allowing them to feel included, while giving you more time to focus on writing a heartfelt speech.
+Don’t put the eulogy on the back burner while you handle all other funeral preparations.
+A good speech takes time to craft, and you will only have a few days at most to write, edit and practice it.
+If you find you have too much on your plate in the days leading up to a loved one’s service, ask for help from family and friends.
+Sharing the load will serve the dual purpose of allowing others to feel included while giving you more time to focus on writing a heartfelt speech.

 - Pick a theme.